Setting an Elite standard

 Sears: Kenmore™ and Kenmore Elite™ Visual Brand Language

-When relaunching a brand language it’s important to be ahead of the adoption curve and win with trend setters and early adopters, even if it’s polarizing to many at launch.
+When relaunching a visual brand language it’s important to be ahead of the adoption curve and win with trend setters and early adopters, even if it’s polarizing to many at launch.
 If you have a product that wins with both segments, you know you have something special on your hands.

 Human Impact